 - Falls from heights accounted for 8%

-As a personal injury claims firm, we have successfully dealt with many shops, shopping centres and supermarket accident compensation claims.
+As a personal injury claims firm, we have successfully dealt with many accident in a shop compensation claims.
 In the majority of cases, the accidents were because of the negligence of the management or owners.
 However, not all cases are straightforward.
 After gathering the evidential facts surrounding the accident causing a person to be injured in a store, it is sometimes found that the shop owner or management are not actually liable.

 Shop and shopping centre owners are legally responsible for providing a safe environment for both their employees and their customers or any other visitors on their premises.
 However, they are only responsible up to a certain extent.
 For example, if an accident has occurred due to faulty maintenance by an outside independent contractor, then providing the shop had verified the contractor to be suitable for the maintenance job carried out.
 The contractor may be held liable for any damages rather than the shop.